martinqt/GitExtensionsDoc/source/settings.rst

   .. setting:: On Event

     Select when this command will be executed, either before/after certain Git commands, or displayed on the User Menu bar.

+  .. setting:: Icon

+    Select an icon to be displayed in a menu item when the script is marked to be shown in the user menu bar.

 .. settingspage:: Hotkeys